Sosong-guyok

-Sŏsŏng-guyŏk, or Sosong District, is one of the 18 guyŏk of Pyongyang, North Korea.
+Sŏsŏng-guyŏk, or Sosong District, is one of the 19 guyok which constitute the city of Pyongyang, North Korea.
 It is located on the Pot'ong River, west of the Moranbong-guyŏk (Moranbong District) and south of Hyŏngjesan-guyŏk (Hyongjesan District).
 It was established January 1958.

 Administrative divisions

 Sŏsŏng-guyŏk is divided into thirteen administrative districts known as dong.
 Two neighborhoods (Changgyong and Sosan) are further divided in two parts for administrative purposes.